The Nvidia RTX 2060 is a fantastic card for 1080p gaming that offers GTX 1070-level performance as well as ray tracing

 With pricing starting at £329 for the Founders Edition model, it’s still well in mid-range GPU territory and over £100 more expensive than its predecessor, the GTX 1060, when it launched.

 This has led many – including some in Trusted towers – to question why the new card costs so much.
-More so when you consider that only a couple of games take advantage of Turing’s unique ray tracing and DLSS technologies, which do cool things like letting the cards render more realistic lighting effects.
-We’ll shortly be updating this review with our findings of how ray tracing and DLSS improved the performance and visuals of Metro Exodus and Battlefield 5.
+More so when you consider that only a couple of games take advantage of Turing’s unique ray tracing and DLSS technologies – and ray tracing won’t be exclusive to 20 Series cards forever.